ngonnier/cxsom-expes/README.md

-# CxSOM : towards an non hierarchical self-organizing map architecture
+# CxSOM : towards a non hierarchical self-organizing map architecture
 ## Experiment

 This repository contains the source code of the experiments presented in the manuscript -- at work